-Benefits are payable from participant account balances, subject to certain restrictions, upon termination of employment, retirement, reaching the age of 591⁄2, or by incurring a death, disability or financial hardship, as defined in the Plan Agreement.
-Participants elect the method of distribution which may be either in the form of a direct rollover to an eligible retirement plan, lump sum payment or, if in excess of \$5,000, payment over a period of time not to exceed the shorter of 10 years or certain life expectancies as defined in the Plan Agreement.
-Participants may elect that their portion of account balances invested in American Depository Shares of CEMEX, S.A.B de C.V. be distributed in-kind.
+Benefits are payable from participant account balances, subject to certain restrictions, upon termination of employment, retirement, reaching the age of 591⁄2, or by death or incurring a disability or financial hardship, as defined in the Plan Agreement.
+Participants elect the method of distribution, which may be either in the form of a direct rollover to an eligible retirement plan, lump sum payment or, if in excess of \$5,000, payment over a period of time not to exceed the shorter of 10 years or certain life expectancies as defined in the Plan Agreement.
+Participants may elect that their portion of account balances are invested in American Depository Shares of the Parent Company be distributed in-kind.

-Unless timely election is made, terminated participants with a vested account balance less than or equal to \$1,000 will automatically receive a lump sum cash distribution and terminated participants with a vested account balance less than or equal to \$5,000 but larger than \$1,000 will automatically receive a direct rollover to an IRA designated by the Benefits Committee.
+Unless timely election is made, terminated participants with a vested account balance less than or equal to \$1,000 will automatically receive a lump sum cash distribution and terminated participants with a vested account balance less than or equal to \$5,000 but larger than \$1,000 will automatically receive a direct rollover to an individual retirement account ("IRA") designated by the corresponding Benefits Committee.